chriswongez/Health_App/README.md

 </p>

 ## What is Health App?
 Health App is a combined Body Mass Index(BMI) calculator and Calories Burn Calculator mobile application according to MIT App Inventor which is to measure the person's weight and height, and measure the calories burned by the user.
-Also, it can record the BMI every time users calculate their latest BMI.
-The app can display the charts for the users to show the recorded BMI of users.
+Also, it can record the BMI or calories burn every time users calculate their latest BMI and calories burn.
+The app can display the charts for the users to show the recorded BMI or calories burn.

 ## Development Tool
 This project is developed using [MIT App Inventor 2](http://ai2.appinventor.mit.edu/).